fractaledmind/fractaledmind.github.io/src/_posts/2025-12-31-year-in-review.md

 - **Keep speaking.** I'm already scheduled to speak at [RubyConf Thailand](https://rubyconfth.com), and I'm on the program committee for [RubyConf Austria](https://www.rubyconf.at).
 - **Keep shipping open source.** I have some awesome stuff brewing that I can't wait to share.
 - **Be present.** Emma's first year only happens once.

-Germany offers 14 months of paid parental leave that can be split between parents.
-We're figuring out how to use that time well.
-Universal childcare means we'll have options when we're ready.

 To everyone who read a post, attended a talk, joined a call, or sent a kind message this year: thank you.
 The Ruby community remains one of the best places on the internet.